lablup/raftify/README.md

 # riteraft-py

+⚠️ This repository is WIP and currently even not working.
+Do not use this lib yet unless you're interested in contributing to this project.

+---

-`riteraft-py` is an attempt to provide a *higher-level [Raft](https://en.wikipedia.org/wiki/Raft_(algorithm)) implementation* in Python based on *[rraft-py](https://github.com/lablup/rraft-py)*.
+*riteraft-py* is an attempt to provide a *higher-level [Raft](https://en.wikipedia.org/wiki/Raft_(algorithm)) implementation* in Python based on *[rraft-py](https://github.com/lablup/rraft-py)*.

 Please note that this repository is still experimental and has not been tested thoroughly.

-Also, if you want to build featureful Python Raft implementation, `rraft-py` could be a good starting point instead of this lib.
+Also, if you want to build featureful Raft implementation, *rraft-py* could be a good starting point instead of this lib.

-> Note: Although this library originated from *ritelabs/riteraft*, it does not guarantee to provide the same API with *ritelabs/riteraft*.
+> Note: Although this library originated from *ritelabs/riteraft*, it does not guarantee to provide the same API with *ritelabs/riteraft*, API could change.

 ## Why?